kedacore/http-add-on/docs/walkthrough.md

 ```

 An [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource was already created as part of the [xkcd chart](../examples/xkcd/templates/ingress.yaml), so the installed NGINX ingress controller will initialize, detect the `Ingress`, and begin routing to the xkcd interceptor `Service`.

+>NOTE: You may have to create an external service `type: ExternalName` pointing to the interceptor namespace and use it from `Ingress` manifest.

 When you're ready, please run `kubectl get svc -n ${NAMESPACE}`, find the `ingress-nginx-controller` service, and copy and paste its `EXTERNAL-IP`.
 This is the IP address that your application will be running at on the public internet.